wavded/www/content/post/promises.md

 ## Making APIs that support both callbacks and promises

 We have seen two ways to turn callback code into promise code.
 You can also make APIs that provide both a promise and callback interface.
-For example, let’s turn `fs.readFile` into an API that supports both callbacks and promises:
+For example, let's turn `fs.readFile` into an API that supports both callbacks and promises:

 ```js
 function readFileAsync (file, encoding, cb) {